SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 Then repeat the steps from the "[Commit your changes](#commit-your-changes)" section to save the published document.

-> This will also deleted the old draft, including the "_drafts" folder if there is nothing left in it.
+> This will also delete the old draft, including the "_drafts" folder if there is nothing left in it.
 But worry not, GitHub remembers! so you will not lose anything.

 ## Conclusion

-This article you are reading was written using all the techniques described in this article, that includes all the gifs which were recorded while writing this article.
+This article you are reading was written using all the techniques described in this article, which includes all the gifs which were recorded while writing this article.
 No PC (other than my browser) was used in its creation.

 > If you want super scary.
 I even wrote some of this article ON MY PHONE, as VSCode on the web is even FULLY supported on mobile, that includes commiting the changes!

-I leave you now to get on with writing your own content while I get on with the next article which is a little more advanced and WILL involve getting your PR dirty.
+I leave you now to get on with writing your own content while I get on with the next article which is a little more advanced and WILL involve getting your PC dirty.

 ![Clint Eastward Nodding with headphones from the Magnificent Seven](https://gifimage.net/wp-content/uploads/2017/11/good-bad-ugly-gif-3.gif)